future-architect/Sublime-uroboroSQL-formatter/Readme.md

 	-	Specify the tab size of the indent after formatting.
 We recommend 4.
 -	uf_translate_tabs_to_spaces
 	-	Specify whether the indent after formatting is tab or space.
 It becomes a space by setting it to true.
+- uf_case
+  - If you want to convert all words to a specific case, set "upper", "lower" or "capitalize".
-- uf_uppercase
+- uf_reserved_case
-  - If you want to convert a reserved word and identifier to uppercase specifies true.
+  - If you want to convert reserved words to a specific case, set "upper", "lower" or "capitalize".
 - uf_reserved_words
   - If you want to convert only reserved words to uppercase, please input reserved words sepalated by a comma.
 (The input is not case sensitive.
 So you can input reserved words in both uppercase and lowercase.)
   If you do not use this option, plase input "noinput" in this option.